Salesforce Success Story: 3X ROI Within 12 Months

 5. Ineffective Coaching and Performance Tracking

-Without detailed analytics, managers found it difficult to identify skill gaps, provide targeted coaching, or recognize high performers.
+Without detailed analytics, managers found it difficult to identify skill gaps, provide targeted coaching, or recognise high performers.

-These challenges collectively limited the organization’s ability to scale revenue operations effectively.
+These challenges collectively limited the organisation’s ability to scale revenue operations effectively.

 Implementation of the Salesforce Sales Cloud Playbook